erob1822/T38PlanAid_EvansVersion/README.md

 - Luke Delaney
 - Jonny Kim

+A note on automated builds for Mac and PC

 ## Automated Release Builds (GitHub Actions)

 The repo includes a GitHub Actions workflow (`.github/workflows/build-release.yml`) that automatically builds standalone executables for **both Windows and Mac** whenever a new release is published.